Update 7/9/18: *Faye and *Lynn have been adopted and are home with their forever families!

 *Caroline came to SCH with a cleft lip and some dental issues, which she had surgically repaired soon after.
+She also has CP and a seizure disorder.
 Prior to her abandonment, *Caroline was neglected by her birth family, causing malnourishment and developmental delay.

 *Eleanor has cerebral palsy and osteomalacia.
 She is described as a sweet, quiet little girl who loves to sit and play with colorful toys that make noise. *Eleanor is a little bookworm; she watches her teacher intently during storytelling.